SYSU-zhanglab/irCLASH/README.md

 # irCLASH
-pipeline for irCLASH-seq
+The pipeline for irCLASH data analysis
-The detail manual please see "Manual" file.
+The detailed manual is in "Manual" file.
-For each perl script, people can get help by "perl script_name --h".
+For each perl script, the command line can be obtained by "perl script_name --h".